tijsverkoyen/HomeAssistant-FusionSolar/README.md

 The devices that support realtime information (getDevRealKpi api call):

-* String inverter
+- String inverter
-* EMI
+- EMI
-* Grid meter
+- Grid meter
-* Residential inverter
+- Residential inverter
-* Battery
+- Residential Battery
-* Power Sensor
+- Power Sensor
+- C&I and Utility ESS

 The exposed entities can be different per device.
-These are documented in the "Interface reference" that you can request from Huawei.
+[These are documented here](https://support.huawei.com/enterprise/en/doc/EDOC1100261860/3557ba96/real-time-device-data-interface).
 But the names are pretty self-explanatory.

 The realtime data is updated every minute per device group.
 As the API only allows 1 call per minute to each endpoint and the same endpoint is needed for each device group.
 So the more different devices you have the slower